geshan/geshan.github.com/about/index.md

 > Geshan is a good programmer with great analytical and decision-making skills.
 He is no doubt one of the best well-planned and systematic person (as a worker) I have ever encountered.
 >
 > Always ready to give out a helping hand (be it coding or any other decision-making issues) and never behind in experimenting with new technologies and methodologies.
-In addition, he is a good listener/observer and posses great presentational skills.
+In addition, he is a good listener/observer and possesses great presentational skills.

 </div>
 </div>